 Cutting Quilt Fabric with Accuquilt Die System

-Last up on our ways to cut quilt fabric is the Accuquilt die system.
+I often get asked how to cut fabrics with the Accuquilt die system.
 I love using my Accuquilt when I have a ton of fabric that needs to be cut into strips.
 You do have a little bit of waste created but the more accurately you fold your fabric the less waste you will have.

 You will need one of the cutting machines, a GO!, GO!
 Electric, or a Studio, in order to cut fabric strips.
 You will also need a strip die for each size of fabric strips.
 You can purchase them individually and if you are shopping individually be sure to select your cutting machine on the left side of the page.
 You don’t want to find the “perfect die” only to find out it doesn’t work with your cutting machine.
 You can also buy a die bundle of the most popular strip sizes.
 You can also turn your strips 90 degrees and cut squares with the Accuquilt and there are guidelines to cut diamonds as well.